ranfysvalle02/hacking-vectors/README.md

 These methods alter the embedding space in a way that preserves semantic relationships but makes it significantly harder to reconstruct the original text.

+While embedding transformation techniques offer promising solutions to mitigate privacy risks, they also come with their own set of challenges:

+1. **Loss of Information**: Transformation functions and dimensionality reduction can lead to a loss of information.
+While they obfuscate the original text, they may also inadvertently remove important semantic details, potentially affecting the performance of the model.

+2. **Increased Complexity**: The process of transforming embeddings adds an extra layer of complexity to the model.
+This can make the model more difficult to understand and interpret, and could potentially increase the computational resources required.

+3. **Noise Addition Trade-offs**: While adding noise can prevent exact inversion, it's a delicate balance.
+Too much noise can degrade the utility of the embeddings, while too little may not sufficiently protect against inversion.
+Finding the right balance can be challenging.

+4. **Effectiveness Against Advanced Attacks**: While these methods can make it harder to reconstruct the original text, they may not be completely effective against more advanced attacks.
+Sophisticated attackers may still be able to reverse-engineer the transformations or use other techniques to recover the original text.

+5. **Implementation Challenges**: Implementing these transformations in a consistent and effective manner across different models and datasets can be challenging.
+It requires careful planning and testing to ensure that the transformations do not adversely affect the model's performance.

 ---

 ## Reverse Engineering Embeddings: A Code Walkthrough